Leadership — Institute for Eastern Christian Studies

 Cardinal Slipyj

-Patriarch JOSYF was a man of strong character and unbending loyalty — a staunch defender of the faith.
+Patriarch Josyf was a man of strong character and unbending loyalty — a staunch defender of the faith.
 On account of this he suffered 18 years of imprisonment in Russian prison camps but continued, throughout his life, to fight undauntedly for the rights of his Church and nation.

 During his 21 years in freedom, Patriarch Josyf consistently strived for the establishment of a single Patriarchate of the Ukrainian Church for both faithful of the Ukrainian Catholic Church and Ukrainian Orthodox Church and its formal recognition by both the Vatican and the Phanar.

 Cardinal Slipyj offered the Divine Liturgy of St. John Chrysostom and the Orthodox Church offers the same liturgy.
 The Cardinal saw first hand through his relatives that were both Catholic and Orthodox and how they were living in unity with each other.
-It was the Cardinal's wish and strategy that he would establish a new jurisdiction, with Papal Privilege, and consecrate +Amvrosi to lead this jurisdiction of uniting both East and West.

 His Beatitude, Archbishop Metropolitan +Amvrosi

-At the Church of Santa Sofia in Rome, Italy, Cardinal Slipyj secretly consecrated +Amvrosi and elevated him to this high and sacred ministy to shepherd the united Ukrainian Catholic and Orthodox flocks in the American diaspora with wisdom, discernement and evangelical zeal.
+At the Church of Santa Sofia in Rome, Italy, Cardinal Slipyj secretly consecrated +Amvrosi and elevated him to this high and sacred ministry to shepherd the united Ukrainian Catholic and Orthodox flocks in the American diaspora with wisdom, discernment and evangelical zeal.

 This primatial ministry was to preserve the unity of Orthodoxy and Catholicism which he was able to give to a successor before his passing.

-Over the last 50 years His Beatitide, Archbishop Metropolitan +Amvrosi continued to ordain men to the priesthood and consecrate a few of them to be bishops in the Byzantine Eastern Rite through the Divine Liturgy in this sui juris, autocephelous jurisdiction.
+Over the last 50 years His Beatitude, Archbishop Metropolitan +Amvrosi continued to ordain men to the priesthood and consecrate a few of them to be bishops in the Byzantine Eastern Rite through the Divine Liturgy in this sui juris, autocephalous jurisdiction.

-Chorbishop +Joel
+Chorbishop

 Joel was ordained a deacon by Pope Benedict XVI, Cardinal Ratzinger, at the Basilica of St. Peter in October of 1999.
 After his studies at the Pontifical University of St. Thomas (the Angelicum) were completed, he returned to the Archdiocese of St. Paul and Minneapolis and was ordained a priest in May of 2000 by Archbishop Harry J. Flynn.